-Reports " Tools contains a link to Packet Tracers only if there is at least one Packet Sensor in use.
-The number of active packet traces is displayed within the panel.
+Reports " Tools contains a link to the Packet Tracers item only if there is at least one Packet Sensor in use.
+The number of active packet traces (dumps) is displayed within the panel.

 Here you can easily capture packets from various parts of your network using distributed Packet Sensors.
 You can view the contents of packets directly from Console using an integrated packet analyzer user interface that resembles the popular WireShark software.